PersonaGym: Evaluating Persona Agents and LLMs: Introduction

 \section{Introduction}

-As the applications of LLM agents continue to rapidly diversify (customer service chatbots \cite{nandkumar2024enhancing}, code generation \cite{ugare2024improving}, robotics \cite{dalal2024plan}, etc.), there is a growing need to personalize agents to align with different users.
+As the applications of LLM agents continue to rapidly diversify (customer service chatbots \cite{nandkumar2024enhancing}, code generation \cite{ugare2024improving}, robotics \cite{dalal2024plan}, etc.), a new frontier presents itself in personalizing agents to align with different users.
 Persona agents, i.e., LLM agents assigned with a persona, have emerged as the community standard to enable personalized user experiences at scale~\cite{louie2024roleplay, wu2024role, tseng2024two}.
 Persona agents are a powerful construct and can imbibe the assigned persona and extrapolate to generate outputs from a persona-specific distribution (Figure~\ref{fig:cover_example}).

 These persona agents have demonstrated potential in diverse and personalized dialogue generation across various contexts \cite{li2023chatharuhi, cuicustom, han-etal-2022-meet, salemi2023lamp}, enhanced performance in tasks such as mathematical reasoning, physics, and software development~\cite{kong-etal-2024-better, xu2023expertprompting, qian2023communicative}, and simulating human behavior for scientific research in domains such as psychology \cite{li2024evaluating, huang2023revisiting, zhang2024exploring}.